 Information Linkages and Correlated Trading

-In a market with informationally connected traders, the dynamics of volume, price informativeness, price-volatility, and price-impacts are severely affected by the number of information linkages every trader experiences with his neighbors.
-We show that in the presence of information linkages among traders, volume and price informativeness increase and price-impacts lower.
-Moreover, we find that information linkages boost or damage the traders' profitability according to whether such linkages convey negatively or positively correlated signals.
-Finally, our model predicts patterns of trades correlation consistent with patterns of trades correlation identified in the empirical literature: 'neighbor' trades are positively correlated and 'distant' trades are negatively correlated.
+In a market with informationally connected traders, the dynamics of volume, price informativeness, price volatility, and liquidity are severely affected by the information linkages every trader experiences with his peers.
+We show that in the presence of information linkages among traders, volume and price informativeness increase.
+Moreover, we find that information linkages improve or damage market depth, and lower or boost the Traders' profits, according to whether these linkages convey positively or negatively correlated signals.
+Finally, our model predicts patterns of trade correlation consistent with those identified in the empirical literature: trades generated by "neighbor" traders are positively correlated and trades generated by "distant" traders are negatively correlated.